assem-ch/assem-address-book/README.md

 # Address book

-This is assignment is done by Assem Chelli (bigOTHER).
+This assignment is done by Assem Chelli (bigOTHER).

 ## Installation
 ```sh